Rubusch/linux-c/010__basics/17__cdev-with-class-and-fops-and-userspace-app/README.md

 # Userspace communication to kernel device driver

 Demonstrates a character device and device file setup.
 An additional userspace application will use the device node to communicate to the kernel driver.

-The source was tested compiled and running on 5.4.75.

 ## Usage

 ```
-$ sudo insmod ./hellochardev.ko
+# insmod ./hellochardev.ko

-$ sudo ./tester.elf
+# ./tester.elf
     READ: '###...###' [0]
     WRITING '123' [123]
     READ: '123' [123]
     READY.

-$ sudo rmmod hellochardev
+# rmmod hellochardev
 ```
 Logs
 ```